 The overwhelming need for a clear return on cloud investment and cost optimisation has become increasingly apparent in today's business landscape.
-As organisations continue to leverage cloud services, concerns over spiralling costs, perceived lack of business value, ownership issues, and complex pricing and billing models have spurred the demand for effective solutions.
-Hindsight is a wonderful thing, and we now know that the easiest way to manage your cloud costs is to build FinOps principles and ways of working in from the very beginning, but for some organisations they're too far down the road and past this point, so we've built supporting services for all stages of maturity and abilities.
+As organisations continue to leverage cloud services, concerns over spiraling costs, perceived lack of business value, ownership issues, and complex pricing and billing models have spurred the demand for effective solutions.

+Hindsight is a wonderful thing, and we now know that the easiest way to manage your cloud costs is to build FinOps principles and ways of working in from the very beginning, but for some organisations they are too far down the road and past this point.
+Version 1's FinOps experts have built supporting services for all stages of maturity and abilities - this whitepaper will outline these services, their benefits and offer a high-level overview of the three stages to take control and spend wisely in your cloud environment, in a lasting way.